inertiajs/inertia-phoenix/README.md

 ## Shared data

-To share data on every request, you can use the `Inertia.Controller.assign_prop/2` function inside of a `Plug.Conn` plug.
-For example, suppose you have a `UserAuth` plug responsible for fetching the currently-logged in user.
+To share data on every request, you can use the `assign_prop/2` function inside of a shared plug in your response pipeline.
+For example, suppose you have a `UserAuth` plug responsible for fetching the currently-logged in user and you want to be sure all your Inertia components receive that user data.
 Your plug might look something like this:

 ```elixir
 defmodule MyApp.UserAuth do